淡滨尼西 | தெம்பினிஸ் வெஸ்ட்

 Tampines West station connects to three bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

 There are three official bus stops linked to Tampines West station.
-3 other bus stops have been added for a better representation of the area.
+Other bus stops are reflected for a better representation of the area.

 |No.||Bus stop||Exit||Bus Routes|

 |B/s 1||76289 – Tampines Avenue 4 (Blk 801)||A||22, 46, 129|